msouppe/CMPE257_Mobile_Networks/paper/paper.md

 other researchers seeking a way to make their experiments reproducible.
 The contributions of our work include:

-* Applying Popper in the domain of computer networks, more specifically simulation experiments.
+  * Applying Popper in the domain of computer networks.
-* A methodology template for others to create reproducible.
+  * A methodology template for others to create reproducible experiments in simulated networks, as well as experimental testbeds.
   * Lessons learned.

 The remainder of the paper is organized as follows, Section 2 gives a brief introduction to Popper, the tool that is used to help make